Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

                         that are great for quick analysis by data analysts.
 Bl tools produce visualizations that are grouped into reports and dashboards to help users explore data and determine the best actions to take.

-                        The collect component is where the services assemble data from many sources.The store component stores data in
-                        repositories.The process component is where services manipulate data into needed forms.
-The consume component is where
-                        data is presented in the required

 The five main V's of data analysis are: